 (1) The grade transcript, bearing official seal, sent directly to the board office by each graduate university or college attended by the applicant; and

-(2) Notarized statements from those persons who have supervised the applicant's professional work experience in psychology or school psychology.
+(2) Statements, under oath, from those persons who have supervised the applicant's professional work experience in psychology or school psychology.
 Said statements shall set forth the supervisor's own qualifications, familiarity with the applicant, the extent of the supervision over such applicant, the inclusive dates and number of hours of work supervised, the number of individual and group supervision hours weekly, and an evaluation of the applicant.

-(a) In the case of a certificated school psychologist who is working toward admission to the examination for a school psychologist license under division (C) of section 4732.10 of the Revised Code and who is employed by a board of education or by a private school meeting standards prescribed by the state board of education under division (D) of section 3301.07 of the Revised Code, verification of the term of employment of said certificated school psychologist shall be in the form of a notarized statement from the superintendent or other similar official.
+(a) In the case of a school psychologist licensed by the state board of education who is working toward admission to the examination for a school psychologist license under division (C) of section 4732.10 of the Revised Code and who is employed by a board of education or by a private school meeting standards prescribed by the state board of education under division (D) of section 3301.07 of the Revised Code, verification of the term of employment of said school psychologist shall be in the form of a statement from the superintendent or other similar official.